jzhang369/PythonForKiddos/1_Introduction.md

 # By The End of Fall 2023

 You will be, hopefully,
-+ more knowledge about programming,
++ more informed about programming,
 + more confident about programming,
 + more engaged in programming.

 ![bg right:35%](https://www.rankred.com/wp-content/uploads/2019/07/John-McCarthy.jpg)

----
-# Questions?

 ---
 # Course Rules